afauzanaqil/forecasting-COVID19-vaccines/README.md

 This repository dedicated to research experiment on data science related Covid-19

 # Proposed Paper
-Ahmad Fauzan Aqil, Hsi-Chieh, Lee, Sofi Ismarilla.
 Forecasting Covid-19 Vaccine Trends with Deep Learning Depending on the Type of Vaccine Used